nayanaditi28/vetty_assignment/README.md

 # 📘 SQL Test Submission

-This repository contains my solutions to the SQL assessment.
+This repository contains my solutions explaination to the SQL assessment.
 All queries are written in **SQL Server** syntax.
 Screenshots are also attached.

 ---